This post may contain affiliate links. Please read our disclosure policy.

 How to make Borani Banjan:

 1. Treat the eggplants well.
 Start by slicing the eggplants into 1/2-inch thick slicess.
 Sprinkle the eggplants slices generously with 2 teaspoons of salt and place it in a colander over a plate or directly in the sink to drain.
+This helps get rid of the bitterness and the excess water so that it doesn’t require a lot of oil when frying.
 I know it sounds like a lot of salt, but we’ll brush and pat most of it off later.
 Allow the eggplant slices hang out.
 The salt with draw out a lot of that moisture, making it easier to fry without the eggplant absorbing too much oil.
 After 45 minutes, we’ll spread the slices on paper towel and gently press to absorb the water and brush to flake off the excess salt.

 3. Fry the eggplants.
 Add 2-inch of oil to a large pot over medium high heat.
 Fry the eggplants in 2-3 batches fliipping halfway until golden brown on both sides.
 Drain the slices on a paper towel lined plate or tray.

 4. Simmer it all.
-In a wide bottom pot, add 1/4 of the prepared tomato sauce, top with 1/3 of the eggplant and repeat this until all the sauce and eggplants are layered in the dish.
+In a wide bottom pot or heavy bottom saucepan, add 1/4 of the prepared tomato sauce, top with 1/3 of the eggplant and repeat this until all the sauce and eggplants are layered in the dish.
 Cover the pot with a tight fitting lid and allow the mixture to heat through over low heat.
 This will allow all the flavors to mingle and blend.

 5. Garlic sauce.
 While the eggplant is simmering, grab a small bowl and whip the yogurt with a fork or whisk. add the remaining teaspoon of garlic to the yogurt and mix to combine.
 In a serving dish, swoop 1/4 cup of the yogurt and spread it out.
 Top with the tomato and eggplant mixture and drizzle the remaining yogurt over the eggplants.
 Sprinkle with dried mint.
 Serve warm with a drizzle of chili oil/olive oil if desired with naan bread.